Flavored tobacco: Electronic cigarettes

 E-liquid, the nicotine-containing liquid used in electronic cigarettes, is usually flavored.
 E-liquids come in a myriad of flavors, including mint, spice, fruit, and candy ones.
 A 2017 survey of internet e-cigarette retailers found 15,586 unique flavors of e-liquid and counting, up from the 7,764 found in a 2014 analysis.
 In surveys of regular e-cigarette users, the most popular e-liquid flavors are largely tobacco, mint and fruit, although candy and dessert flavors are also common.
 Mango is the most popular JUUL flavor.
 Fruit flavored e-liquid is the most commonly marketed e-liquid flavor on social media.
 Flavored e-liquids form a major part of the appeal for using e-cigarettes, especially for youth, for whom flavoring is cited as a major reason for using e-cigarettes.

 Some e-liquid flavorings are toxic.
+Systematic reviews concluded that non-tobacco e-cigarette flavours may increase appeal and harms, while evidence on their effects on smoking initiation and cessation remains inconclusive.
 Cinnamaldehyde is a highly cytotoxic material in vitro used in cinnamon-flavored e-liquids.
 Cinnamaldehyde have been identified as cytotoxic at the amount of about 400 times less than those allowed for use by the US Environmental Protection Agency.
 A 2018 in vitro study found that exposing lung cells to liquid or vapor containing cinnamaldehyde causes significant and rapid damage to their cilia and mitochondria.
 This led the authors of the study to conclude that "inhalational exposures of cinnamaldehyde may increase the risk of respiratory infections in e-cigarette users."
 Some e-liquids containing cinnamaldehyde stimulate TRPA1, which might induce effects on the lung.
 E-liquids contain possibly toxic aldehydes and reactive oxygen species (ROS).
 Many flavors are known aldehydes, such as anisaldehyde, cinnamaldehyde, and isovaleraldehyde.
 A 2012 study found butterscotch flavor was highly toxic with one liquid and two others had a low toxicity.
 A 2014 in vitro study demonstrated that e-cigarette use of a "balsamic" flavor with no nicotine can activate the release of proinflammatory cytokine in lung epithelial cells and keratinocytes.
 Some additives may be added to reduce the irritation on the pharynx.
 The long-term toxicity is subject to the additives and contaminants in the e-liquid.